sstadt/d20-character-tracker/README.md

 #### priority

- - minifying vendor.js is throwing an element height error with the new VueMaterial
+ - crawl dialog delete confirmation is open when the crawl menu opens
+ - set the prod var in build to turn off Vue development mode

 #### as able